-Markup calculator ("mark up calculator" is an alternative spelling) is a business tool most often used to calculate your sale price.
-Just enter the cost and markup.
-It can also be used to calculate the cost - in this case provide your revenue and markup.
-If you want to calculate markup percentage, then provide cost and revenue.
-Keep on reading to find out what markup is and how to calculate markup.
-You may also want to try markup/margin with VAT or markup/margin with sales tax, plain VAT calculator or sales tax calculator.
-Markdown calculator does a nifty thing - it shows you what markup or margin you need to set in order to be able to give a certain discount to your customer and still maintain a desired level of profitability.
-Margin with discount is especially helpful when you want negotiate a price with the customer.
-Free your mind of any math and focus on the talking!
+You may also want to try our markup/margin with VAT calculator or the markup/margin with sales tax calculator.
+Perhaps the plain old VAT calculator and sales tax calculator are to your liking.
+Don't forget, our markdown calculator does a nifty thing - it shows you what markup or margin you need to set your product at if you want to be able to give a certain discount to a customer, while still maintain a desired level of profitability.
+The margin with discount is especially helpful when you want to negotiate a price with the customer.
+Free your mind of math and focus on doing business!

-- find our your gross profit by subtracting cost from revenue.
-We're selling for
+- Find your gross profit by subtracting the cost from the revenue.
+Our product sells for

 $50, so the profit is